 - Reducing the use of plastic and waste through hosting ‘Nude Food’ days and the sale of KeepCups

-- In 2010, with the support of the Parents and Friends Association, bubblers were installed throughout the College to promote the use of reusable water bottles and banned the sale of water bottles in the school canteen
+- In 2010, with the support of the Parents and Friends Association, bubblers were installed throughout the College to promote the use of reusable water bottles and the sale of water bottles in the school canteen was banned

 - Creation of a pond ecosystem with the help of a grant from North Sydney Council